knuutti/retime-tool/README.md

 FPS and Modifier fields are for adjusting the total time.
 Changing the FPS will change how the program rounds the total time.
 Modifier field can be used to add/subtract certain amount of time from the total time.

-SlyGolds field below the total time will show the total time in 60 FPS standards, when seconds are rounded up to two decimals.
+SlyGolds field below the total time will show the total time in 60 FPS standards rounded down to two decimals.
 This field can be used when submitting golds to [SlyGolds](https://slygolds.com/home).